emilyaherbert/containerless/samples/hello-world/README.md

 ```

 The `delete` command deletes a function from the internal Containerless storage,
-removes its containers, and removes its trace.
+removes its containers, and removes its compiled trace.